karrui/taskrr/test/README.md

 ```

-2. Run the following command in the main repo directory to run all tests, with output printed to stdout:
+#### 2. Run the following command in the main repo directory to run all tests, with output printed to stdout:

 ```
 pytest -c test/pytest.ini -v -s
 ```
+Option parameters:
+- `-c`: use an `pytest.ini` file.
+- `-v`: show all test functions, not just filenames.
+- `-s`: show all stdout by in the tests.